jsdoc2md/jsdoc-to-markdown/README.md

 $ jsdoc2md "src/**/*.js" --template readme.hbs > README.md
 ```

+#### Note on globbing
-**note: if your file expression contains `**`, and your shell does not support globstar, then wrap the expression in quotes (jsdoc2md will expand it internally)*
+General rule: if your file expression contains `\*\*` yet recursion is failing wrap the expression in quotes, e.g. `"lib/**/*.js"`.

+If wrapped in quotes, bash (or your shell) will not attempt file-name expansion on the expression.
+If you do not use quotes you will require bash version 4+ with globstar enabled for recursion to work.

 ### Bundled with your project
 #### As an `npm run` task